nprigent/Intro2ITSecCourse/doc/slides.md

 - Companies are now located in multiple places.

-- They still need to share information and services whatever they are located.
+- They still need to share information and services wherever they are located.

 - Virtual Private Networks technologies such as IPsec for instance rely on cryptography to allow the various sub-networks to communicate securely and